floverfelt/floverfelt.github.io/_posts/2022-02-24-mass-effect-review.md

 ## The Worldbuilding

 Science fiction is often described as a reflection on the society it's written in, and Mass Effect leans into this premise - hard.
 There's a dozen (?) or so alien species and *all* of them are racist in some form or another.
 Turians hate humans.
 Humans hate Turians.
 The Salarians and Turians quite literally commit genocide against the Krogan.
 The Krogan commit genocide against the sentient Rachni.
 Earth is a messy place and by extension so is the galaxy.

-The Mass Effect's universe is why you play Mass Effect.
+In short, Mass Effect's universe is why you play Mass Effect.
 It's totally original and really well built.
 Each species is vying for different things and everybody occupies a morally grey space - including the humans.
 Are all species alike in their lust for power?
 Is it possible to form a multi-species democracy?
 Great stuff.

 ### The Turians, Asari, Quarians, and Salarians